vipulwarthe/student-performance-project/README.md

 -you will see the home page -just write /predictdata after your URL you will see the prediction page.

+## deletation process stages:

+-delete codepipeline

-## deletation process - first delete codepipeline then delete elastice beanstalk environement -then terminate the instance
+-terminate elastice beanstalk environement

+-terminate the ec2 instance

+-delete s3 buckets